dharmamitra/dharmamitra-guides/README.md

 #### Features

 - **Comprehensive Translation**: Enhanced translations that incorporate semantic search results from across all language collections
-- **Parallel Discovery**: Automatic identification of parallel passages, variants, and related texts in different languages
+- **Parallel Discovery**: Automatic identification of parallel passages, translations, and related texts in different languages
 - **Contextual Analysis**: Deep semantic search reveals how concepts are expressed across the entire corpus
 - **DharmaNexus Integration**: Direct links to [DharmaNexus](https://dharmanexus.org) for exploring intertextual relationships and multilingual parallels
-- **Topical Queries**: Support for research questions like "the definition of cetanā" with comprehensive literature evidence
+- **Topical Queries**: Support for topical questions like "the definition of cetanā" with comprehensive literature evidence
 - **Evidence-Based Results**: All additional information is sourced from the extensive DharmaNexus database

-#### Research Capabilities

-- **Cross-Language Parallels**: Discover how concepts are expressed in Sanskrit, Pāli, Tibetan, and Chinese texts
-- **Semantic Variants**: Find different ways the same idea is conveyed across the corpus
-- **Historical Context**: Access to comprehensive literature evidence for deeper understanding
-- **Intertextual Relationships**: Explore connections between texts and traditions

 This mode provides a significantly superior translation experience by incorporating the full breadth of available textual evidence and scholarly context, making it ideal for serious research and academic work.